Art of Myanmar: Bagan Period

 There is significantly more extant art from the Bagan Kingdom onwards.
 Most notable are the wall paintings and statues decorating the interior of temples in Bagan.
 The murals of the Bagan period were painted on a dry surface, as opposed to frescos utilizing wet cement.
-The wall painting were often captioned in Pali, Old Mon or Old Burmese and typically depicted the Jataka Tales.
+The wall paintings were often captioned in Pali, Old Mon or Old Burmese and typically depicted the Jataka Tales.
 Many temples also featured ceiling paintings, which were usually patterns.
 The lotus was a common motif in ceiling art for its symbolic connection with purity in Buddhist art.

 Sculpture was also very prominent in the period.
 Buddha images for the purpose of worship within temples.
 Buddha images of the period are distinct for their round face, short urnas and strict expressions.
 Many surviving statues are made of bronze, iron or sandstone.
-Other scenes from Buddhist folklore like the birth of the Buddha were common subjects for statues and reliefs.
+Other scenes from Buddhist folklore, like the birth of the Buddha, were common subjects for statues and reliefs.
 Furthermore, many bronze sculptures depicted Parvati, the consort of the Hindu god Shiva, as she was regarded as an important deva in Bagan.

 Exteriors of Bagan temples also featured intricate stucco work and reliefs depicting various Buddhist scenes.
 The art of wooden sculpture also developed in this period with a few surviving pieces being incorporated into the doors of Bagan temples.

 During this period, ten traditional arts, called pan sè myo (ပန်းဆယ်မျိုး, lit.
 'Ten Flowers'), were established within the culture.
 The ten arts are as follows: Lacquerware is also a distinct craft originating from the late Bagan period with the earliest fragments of basketry in Bagan being dated to the 13th century.